InaSengar/WebPageRenderProject/README.md

 ### 3. Data persistance

-This part __does not__ have to be implemented in code.
-Document the queries, methods, and decisions you would make if implementing.
+I've documented the queries, methods, and decisions I would make if implementing.
 <br><br>

-#### Task 3
+#### Part 3

-Design a data schema for a database of your choice that would support the tree data above.
-Add to a `database.md` file.
+I've designed a data schema for a database of my choice that would support the tree data above.
+It's been added to a `database.md` file.
-<br><br>
-#### Task 4

-Write sample queries / code that would support the two routes that are detailed above.
-Add to a `database.md` file.
+I've also written sample queries / code that would support the two routes that are detailed above.